one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 - [SSDT-HPET.aml](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/OpenCore/SSDT-HPET.aml)
   - Fixes IRQ conflicts with MacOS
 - [SSDT-SBUS-MCHC.aml](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/OpenCore/SSDT-SBUS-MCHC.aml)
-  - I don't know that this one is actually necessary but it doesn't seem to have any negative side-effects
+  - This one might not actually be necessary but it doesn't seem to have any negative side-effects.

 ### Required Kexts
 Place these in EFI/EFI/OC/Kexts